ken-okabe/vanfs/README-howFP.md

 >These conventions exist to avoid notational [ambiguity](https://en.wikipedia.org/wiki/Ambiguity "Ambiguity") while allowing notation to remain brief.[[4]](https://en.wikipedia.org/wiki/Order_of_operations#cite_note-Swokowski-4) Where it is desired to override the precedence conventions, or even simply to emphasize them, [parentheses](https://en.wikipedia.org/wiki/Bracket#Parentheses "Bracket") ( ) can be used.
 For example,  $(2 + 3) \times 4 = 20$  forces addition to precede multiplication, while  $(3 + 5)^2  = 64$  forces addition to precede [exponentiation](https://en.wikipedia.org/wiki/Exponentiation "Exponentiation").

-## Know the operators in functional programming
+## Know the operators in Functional Programming

-Knowing how to use operators is essential for functional programming because the  **operator itself knows the order to perform the evaluations** .
+Knowing how to use operators is essential for Functional Programming because the  **operator itself knows the order to perform the evaluations** .

 ## Advanced operator for iteration

 #### What is the sum of the integers from  $0$  to  $5$ ?

-Accustomed to the conventions of imperative programming, many programmers typically employ a  `for`  loop to solve this problem.
+Accustomed to the conventions of Imperative Programming, many programmers typically employ a  `for`  loop to solve this problem.

 <img width="100%" src="https://raw.githubusercontent.com/ken-okabe/web-images/main/javascript.svg">